worthyontheweb/notes/notes.md

 Make sure that everything plays as you wish (press play?) and select Save As.
 This will save the file and details.
 The system will then display a player and you can close the laptops lid.
 The LED Curtain will continue to display in your absence.

+## Google Analytics Reporting
+Rename the automatically created view as Raw Data and don't mess with it.
+This provides a way to get back to previous information.

+Create a new view called Master View

+Create a third view called Test and use this to try out new views and reports etc.

+### To exclude internal traffic by IP address
+Filters
+Add filter to view
+Predefined
+select exclude traffic from IP address
+Select equals
+add my IP address
+Save

+### Reporting
+Customisation
+Dashboards
+Create
+Select private or shared